ouboumour/blogging/DevOps/tmux/tmux.md

 **Tmux** is a **terminal multiplexer**.
 **Tmux is** an alternative to **GNU Screen**.

-Tmux allows you to create many `sessions`.
+**Tmux** allows you to create many `sessions`.
 Each session can be associated with many `windows`.
 Each window can be split into rectangular `panes`.
 Each pane represents what we refer commonly to with a terminal.

+One of the most powerful features that **tmux** offers is that it keeps your sessions active in the background even if your ssh connection (for example) drops.

 ###### Tmux's terminology & Relationships
 Session `---*` Window